 5: Resident Agent

-To have an LLC in Massachusetts, a Registered Agent must be identified.
-The Registered Agent can either be a resident of Massachusetts or a Resident Agent service that is registered with the state.
-The Registered Agent must have a physical address in the state to act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
+To have an LLC in Massachusetts, a Resident Agent (oftentimes known as a Registered Agent) must be identified.
+The Resident Agent can either be a resident of Massachusetts or a Resident Agent service that is registered with the state.
+The Resident Agent must have a physical address in the state to act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.

-Even though the business owner can be the registered agent, their name and address become public record and with that comes a loss of privacy.
+Even though the business owner can be the Resident Agent, their name and address become public record and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when they are doing business from home.

 Step 6: Manager Information